-Southwest United States
+Exploring the Southwest United States with Kids

 We began in Las Vegas, where we witnessed Cirque du Soleil's Beatles Love show, the most exciting Cirque show I've ever had the pleasure to witness!
 We also went on the High Roller ferris wheel at night, with spectacular views of the Las Vegas Strip.
+And even though I didn't have time to take the kids there, I can also recommend Shark Reef at Mandalay Bay, Siegfried and Roy's Secret Garden at the Mirage, the Wildlife Habitat at the Flamingo, and Bellagio Gardens and fountains as great sources of entertainment for the whole family to enjoy!

 The next day we began our trip to Capitol Reef, Arches, and Canyonlands National Parks.
 We drove to Lyman to explore Capitol Reef, where we enjoyed the town of Fruita with its schoolhouse, blacksmith shop, Fremont petroglyphs, and fresh Gifford Homestead pies.
 Then off to Moab to explore Arches and Canyonlands.